gewesp/cpp-lib/README.md

 ## Components

-The functionality of cpp-lib is roughly organized into components which are listed below.
+Cpp-lib is organized into the components listed below.

 Each header file has a comment of the form

   `// Component: <component name>`

 at its top.
-A component name of UNSUPPORTED indicates that this is functionality we consider not ready for public consumption, or it is only used internally for testing.
+UNSUPPORTED is used for functions used only internally or not ready for production.

 ### AERONAUTICS

-- Open Glider Network client and APRS parsing
+- Open Glider Network (APRS and DDB) client
 - IGC file parsing

+### CGI

+- CGI parameter parsing and URI unescaping

 ### CRYPT